Kashmir India

 Mosque

-It was reported to have gone missing from the shrine on 27 December 1963.
-The relic was recovered by Indian authorities on 4 January 1964.
+It was reported to have disappeared from the shrine on 27 December 1963.
+Indian authorities recovered the wreckage on 4 January 1964.

 How to go: It is located about 660 meters from Naseem Bagh (garden) towards south.